brentc4m/moregg.sc/README.md

 You should now be able to access the WebUI from your browser at [http://localhost:4000](http://localhost:4000).
-By default it will try to connect to the production game server.
-To change this you'll need to set the LocalStorage value `gameserver.url` to `http://localhost:443`.
-You can modify LocalStorage values in Chrome by opening the developer tools (Ctrl-Shift-I) and clicking the Resources tab.
+By default it will try to connect to the game server at `http://localhost:443`.
+If you need to change this you can create the LocalStorage value `gameserver.url`.
+You can change LocalStorage values in Chrome by opening the developer tools (Ctrl-Shift-I) and clicking the Resources tab.
 You'll see Local Storage on the left.